fpgaprince/rtd/docs/source/sequential.rst

 Ring counters (one hot counter)
 ******************************************
+I think this is the simplest form of a counter.
+It only requires registers.
-    if the chain is long enough and the final flop is connected to the input of the first flop, we create the ring counter. where only one flop is hot.
+    with a chain of registers, final flop is connected to the input of the first flop, we create the ring counter. where only one flop is hot.

 Johnson counters